tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

   (i.e. **Code Signing** SSL certificates for package developers and **Simple** SSL certificates for package deployers);

-* **Use of differentiated self service**..
+* **Use of differentiated self service**
   WAPT Enterprise allows you to define lists of allowed packages to existing groups in Active Directory.
-  Users are free to install your qualified packages without bothering IT teams.
+  Users are free to install qualified packages without having to submit a ticket to their IT teams.

 * **WAPT WUA**
   WAPT allows to manage the Windows Updates on your endpoints.

 * **advanced reporting for corporate teams**.
 This reporting completes the operational reporting already available in the WAPT console;
-  the reports are designed to help WAPT operators demonstrate their efficacy with WAPT for insuring a greater level of security and conformity for their network, system and applications.
+  reports are designed to help WAPT operators demonstrate their efficacy with WAPT for insuring a greater level of security and conformity for their networks, systems, software and applications.

 The Enterprise version of WAPT is particularly advisable for Organizations: